-During the 2020/21 financial year the Council was able to utilise various funding streams from HMRC (Coronavirus Job Retention Scheme), the Department for Communities and the Department of Agriculture, Environment and Rural Affairs to ensure that the cash flows were sustained at the level planned pre the pandemic.
-Thanks to additional funding from the bodies named above and a revised 2021/22 budget it is envisaged that cash flow will not be negatively impacted in the 2021/22 year providing there are no further increased Government restrictions.
+During the 2021/22 financial year the Council continued to utilise various funding streams from HMRC (Coronavirus Job Retention Scheme), the Department for Communities and DAERA to ensure that the cash flows were sustained at the level planned pre the pandemic.
+Thanks to additional funding from the bodies named above and a revised 2022/23 budget it is envisaged that cash flow will not be negatively impacted by the pandemic in the 2022/23 year providing there are no further increased Government restrictions.

-In March 2021 the Council approved a £77m Capital Plan for the years 2021-2025, this included a £16.5m capital contribution to 3 projects within the Belfast Regional City Deal.
+In February 2022 the Council approved a £70m Capital Plan for the years 2022-2026, this included a £18.9m capital contribution to 3 projects within the Belfast Regional City Deal.
 As a key member of the 6 strong council group in the regional city deal, Mid and East Antrim have submitted Outline Business Cases for the three projects which will secure significant external investment through the funding package.
 These projects are the Carrickfergus Regeneration and Investment Programme, the next phase of the Gobbins Path visitor attraction and an Innovation Centre for Ballymena.
 The investment programme is expected to last approximately 10 years.
-If progressed, the total project costs will be £78.3m with £61.8m funded by Government.
+If progressed, the total project costs will be £78.8m with £66.8m funded by Government.

-It is still uncertain how the post pandemic period will impact Council funding but the Chief Executive and Head of Finance are in constant dialogue with Land and Property Services in order to keep Elected Members up to date with the current Rate Base figures and any potential decrease.
-It is also a concern to Council that, as one of seven Councils that receive a Rates Support Grant, the funding package for the Grant has been reduced from £15.86m in 2020/21 to £11.92m in 2021/22.
-Whilst this is manageable for the 2021/22 year it may prove significant in future years if the decreased level is maintained.
+It is also a concern to Council that, as one of seven Councils that receive a Rates Support Grant, the funding package for the Grant has been reduced from £15.86m in 2020/21 to £11.92m in 2021/22 and, as of 30 June 2022, unknown for 2022/23.
+Whilst this is manageable for the 2022/23 year it may prove significant in future years if the decreased level is maintained.